dockerizedrupal/drupalcamp-baltics-2015/Using Docker to boost your development experience with Drupal/The Talk.md

 For example you may need to update a library that your application is using or patch a vulnerabilty.

-And lets say a month goes by and the change will not be done by you, but by another developer that didn't build this image himself.
+And lets say several months goes by and the change will not be done by you, but by another developer that didn't build this image himself.

 He probably don't have any clue how the image was made and what exactly is packed into that image.